 California has a new blueprint for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
 Starting on August 31, 2020, every county in California is assigned to a tier based on its rate of new cases and positivity.
 At a minimum, counties must remain in a tier for at least 3 weeks before moving forward.
-Data is reviewed weekly and tiers are updated on Tuesdays.
+Data is reviewed weekly and tiers are updated by the State.
 To move forward, a county must meet the next tier’s criteria for two consecutive weeks.
 If a county’s metrics worsen for two consecutive weeks, it will be assigned a more restrictive tier.
 Public health officials are constantly monitoring data and can step in if necessary.

 To assist local businesses with informing their customers about allowed occupancy numbers within their facilities, flyers for posting in public view as desired have been created and may be downloaded below.